Complex and Adaptive Dynamical Systems: A Primer: Random Variables and Networks

-\underline{\sl Uniform assignment}\\ In an uniform assignment the set of controlling elements are randomly drawn from all $N$ sites of the network.
-This is the case for the $N-K$ model, also called {\em ``Kauffman net''}.
-In terms of graph theory one speaks also of a `Erd\"os--R\'enyi' random graph. \end{quotation} All intermediate cases are possible.
-Small-world networks, to give an example, with regular short-distance links and random long-distance links are popular models in network theory, as discussed extensively in the chapter on {\em ``Graph Theory and Small-World Networks''}.
+\begin{quotation} {\it Lattice Assignment.\enspace} The boolean variables $\sigma_i$ are assigned to the nodes of a regular lattice.
+The $K$ controlling elements $\big\{\sigma_{j_1(i)}$, $\sigma_{j_2(i)}$, $\ldots$, $\sigma_{j_K(i)}\big\}$ are then chosen in a regular, translational invariant manner, see Fig.~\ref{boolean_booleanLinks} for an illustration. \end{quotation} \begin{quotation} {\it Uniform Assignment.\enspace} In {a} uniform assignment the set of controlling elements are randomly drawn from all $N$ sites of the network.
+This is the case for the {$N$--$K$} model, also called {the {\em Kauffman net}}.
+In terms of graph theory one {also speaks} of {an} Erd\"os--R\'enyi random graph. \end{quotation} All intermediate cases are possible.
+Small-world networks, to give an example, with regular short-distance links and random long-distance links are popular models in network theory, as discussed extensively in Chap.~\ref{chap_networks1}.

-\subsection{Coupling functions}
+\subsection{Coupling Functions}

-\underline{\bf Number of coupling functions}\\ The coupling function
+\runinhead{Number of Coupling Functions} The coupling function

 has $2^K$ different arguments.
-To each argument-value one can assign either 0 or 1.
+To each argument value one can assign either 0 or 1.
 Thus there are a total of

 possible coupling functions.
 In Table \ref{boolean_f1} we present several examples for the case $K=3$, out of the $2^{2^3} = 256$ distinct $K=3$ boolean functions.